Note

-Grain call filters provide a means for intercepting grain calls.
+Grain call filters provide a way to intercept grain calls.
 Filters can execute code both before and after a grain call.
-Multiple filters can be installed simultaneously.
+You can install multiple filters simultaneously.
 Filters are asynchronous and can modify RequestContext, arguments, and the return value of the method being invoked.
 Filters can also inspect the MethodInfo of the method being invoked on the grain class and can be used to throw or handle exceptions.

-Some example usages of grain call filters are:
+Some example uses of grain call filters are:

-• Logging/Telemetry: a filter can log information and capture timing data and other statistics about method invocation.
+, to determine whether to allow the call to proceed. - Logging/Telemetry: A filter can log information and capture timing data and other statistics about method invocation.

-• Error Handling: a filter can intercept exceptions thrown by a method invocation and transform it into another exception or handle the exception as it passes through the filter.
+- Error Handling: A filter can intercept exceptions thrown by a method invocation and transform them into other exceptions or handle the exceptions as they pass through the filter.

 Incoming call filters are executed when receiving a call.
 Outgoing call filters are executed when making a call.